76 percent of seniors living alone eat alone

 Additionally, discuss whether shopping itself has become a burden.
 The research found that 31 percent of seniors have changed their eating habits due to illness and 25 percent have a problem making it to the store.

 Most older adults are interested in independent living, but families should try to balance this goal with safety and comfort.
-Installing a personal emergency response system can be an effective way to help seniors live on their own.
+Installing a medical alert system can be an effective way to help seniors live on their own.